thetriumverate/STAT542_Project/README.md

 	* outputs final files *reduced_data_train.rdata* and *reduced_data_test.rdata* which correspond to the data with redundant variables removed
 	* outputs final files *PCA_data_train.rdata* and *PCA_data_test* which correspond to the PCA transformed data (numeric variables only)
 	* ~ 28 minute runtime

+3. 'xgboost.R'
+	* Performs xgboost method on PCA data and original dataset
+	* When running on the original dataset, the data is chunked into different subsets and then the xgboost is run on each subset and averaged

+4. 'xgboost_bag.R'
+	* Performs xgboost using bagging on the original dataset

 ### References